 - The CUADC library full of scripts and other useful books!
-In the leadup to pitching, copies of the recommended scripts will also be available. - Example DSM scripts incredibly useful for those newer to Stage Management!
-Sweeney Todd and Guys and Dolls are among the scripts available for perusal. - The production board a display summarising key things to know about the production process - Vacancies board the CUADC have a pinboard in the Production Office which can be used to advertise vacancies within a production. - Guillotine (mainly used for cutting laminated posters down to size) - Disposable earplugs - Paper copies of the Health and Safety Resources, including double-spaced copies printed on cream paper for increased readability - Reading tools, such as coloured overlays - Alternative operating position it is possible to operate sound or lights for a show from the Production Office.
+In the leadup to pitching, copies of the recommended scripts will also be available. - Example DSM scripts incredibly useful for those newer to Stage Management! - The production board a display summarising key things to know about the production process - Vacancies board the CUADC have a pinboard in the Production Office which can be used to advertise vacancies within a production. - Guillotine (mainly used for cutting laminated posters down to size) - Disposable earplugs - Paper copies of the Health and Safety Resources, including double-spaced copies printed on cream paper for increased readability - Reading tools, such as coloured overlays - Alternative operating position it is possible to operate sound or lights for a show from the Production Office.
 Please get in touch with the Technical Manager if this is something your show are considering.